Virginia Court Records

 - The individual has prior convictions of felony offenses or misdemeanors;

-- The continued existence of the record may constitute injustice;
+- The continued existence of the record may constitute injustice.

 - There is good cause against granting the expungement.